Gerrit van Dijk: Biography

-Gerrit van Dijk was born in a pious Catholic family in the village of Volkel, in the municipality of Uden.
+Gerrit van Dijk was born in a Catholic family in the village of Volkel, in the municipality of Uden.
 He studied as a fifteen-year-old boy at the academy in Tilburg.
 He was not very satisfied about the school.
 "You only learn technique.
 The creativity you learn is no creativity at all.
 You know exactly what colour socks you should wear and what your hair should look like, but not how to put something on paper."
-After having finished his study, he limited himself to teaching only.
-When he took up the brush after many years to start for himself, his work met enthusiasm at home and abroad.
-He worked intensively with other artists from other disciplines on projects that often raised controversy.
+After finishing his study, he initially became a teacher, then became a painter who frequently collaborated with other artists from other disciplines.

 His painting career ended abruptly when he saw Norman McLaren's films and bought a double-eight camera.
-He made his first film It's Good in Heaven and continued for the rest of his life.
-He saw his shift to film as a logical continuation of his work as a painter, and considered his films moving paintings.
+He made his first film It's Good in Heaven, seeing his shift to film as a logical continuation of his work as a painter, and considered his films moving paintings.
 In 1963 van Dijk married Cilia van Lieshout, a film producer who won an Academy Award for Best Animated Short Film.

-In the spirit of time, he turned his back deliberately to classic filmmaking.
-His films are collages that combine photographic images and image-by-image technique.
-His critical films of the eighties dealing with social injustice become more personal with an introspective view of the world.